boleknowak/cities-api/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-# Cities API
+# GeoAPI

-Cities-API is a powerful and efficient open-source project written in Golang that provides a simple yet effective way to search for cities in a MySQL database.
+GeoAPI is a powerful and efficient open-source project written in Golang that provides a simple yet effective way to search for cities in a MySQL database.
 This project is useful for applications that need to query a large database of cities in real-time.

 ## API Reference